Apply

 Reporting the Allegations and Results of Investigations

-2. Where the report confirms that the accused has committed wrongdoing, sanctions or disciplinary measures will be taken as deemed appropriate, as well as possible legal action.
+2. Where the report confirms that the accused has committed financial wrongdoing, sanctions or disciplinary measures will be taken as deemed appropriate, as well as possible legal action.

 3. The University may contact the University’s insurer, the Provincial Auditor, and law enforcement agencies (if appropriate).